UnnimayaBalachandran/Crop-Prediction-and-Detection/README.md

 ## Problem Definition

-To determine the outcome of the harvest season, i.e. whether the crop would be healthy (alive), damaged by pesticides, or damaged by other reasons thusintensifying farming and agricultural systems
+To determine the outcome of the harvest season, i.e. whether the crop would be healthy (alive), damaged by pesticides, or damaged by other reasons thus intensifying farming and agricultural systems

 ## Dataset and Description